How to build a marketplace: A quick-start guide

 • Customer relationship

-In a marketplace, the customer relationship is often shared between the marketplace and the individual sellers.
+In service-based, digital goods, or physical goods marketplaces, the customer relationship is often shared between the marketplace and the individual sellers.
 For a traditional ecommerce site, the relationship is solely between the customer and the company running the site.

 • Reviews and ratings

-Most marketplaces have a system for customers to rate and review individual sellers, helping to build trust and provide information for future customers.
+Most marketplaces have a system for customers to rate and review individual sellers, creators, and service providers, which helps to build trust and provide information for future customers.
 While ecommerce sites can also have review and rating systems, these are generally focused on the products, not the sellers.

 Types of online marketplaces and business models

-Different types of online marketplaces exist, each with unique characteristics and business models.
+There are different types of online marketplaces, each with unique characteristics and business models.
 These include:

 • Business-to-consumer (B2C) marketplaces

 These are platforms where businesses sell to individual customers.
-An example of this model is Amazon, where many different businesses sell their products to customers and Amazon takes a percentage of each sale as a commission.
+Amazon is an example of this type of marketplace: many different businesses sell their products to customers and Amazon takes a percentage of each sale as a commission.

 • Consumer-to-consumer (C2C) marketplaces